 When Days for Girls Kamloops was asked to participate “we jumped at the chance” said co-leader Trudi Backman.
 “This was the perfect way to support our local community with a product we usually send abroad” she said.

-DfG Kamloops is delighted to partner with the United Way on this wonderful project and to be such a good part of the solution for so many women and girls.
+DfG Kamloops is delighted to partner with the United Way on this wonderful project and to be such a good part of the solution for so many women, girls, and anyone who menstruates.

 After all, Days for Girls is all about reaching Every Girl.
 Everywhere.
 Period.